 corporate law is team-oriented.
 Although corporate counsel represent their individual

-clients, the process is more collaborative than competitive; together they seek
+clients, the process is typically more collaborative than competitive; together they seek

 a common ground for their clients.

-You might enjoy practicing corporate law if are:
+You might enjoy practicing corporate law if you are:

 - interested in helping businesses develop and comply with the law